eevee/eev.ee/content/2016-07-31-python-faq-how-do-i-port-to-python-3.markdown

 Another advantage of this approach is that you can tackle the porting piecemeal, which is great for very large projects.
 Run one fixer at a time, starting with the very simple ones like updating to `except ... as ...` syntax, and convince yourself that everything is fine before you do the next one.
 You can make some serious strides towards 3 compatibility just by eliminating behavior that already has cromulent alternatives in Python 2.

-If you expect your Python 3 port to take a _very long time_ — say, if you have a large project with numerous developers — then you might want to prevent older syntax from creeping in with a tool like [autopep8](https://pypi.python.org/pypi/autopep8), which can automatically fix some deprecated features with a much lighter touch.
+If you expect your Python 3 port to take a _very long time_ — say, if you have a large project with numerous developers and a frantic release schedule — then you might want to prevent older syntax from creeping in with a tool like [autopep8](https://pypi.python.org/pypi/autopep8), which can automatically fix some deprecated features with a much lighter touch.
 If you'd like to automatically enforce that, say, `from __future__ import absolute_import` is at the top of every Python file, that's a bit beyond the scope of this article, but I've had [pre-commit](http://pre-commit.com/) + [`reorder_python_imports`](https://libraries.io/github/asottile/reorder_python_imports) thrust upon me in the past to fairly good effect.

 Anyway!
 For each of the issues below, I'll mention whether `futurize` can fix it, the name of the responsible fixer, and whether `six` has anything relevant.
 If the name of the fixer begins with `lib2to3`, that means it's part of the standard library, and you can use it with `2to3` without installing python-future.